 Like many children affected by chronic illness and disability, I know my condition cannot be cured and it is life limiting, but I am not going to let anything stop me from helping other children that are experiencing the same things that I did!

 I truly believe that having a friend is one of the most important things in life and is key to our mental and physical wellbeing.
 Everyone needs someone to talk to, to smile, to laugh and sometimes cry with!

-Copyright © FRIEND FINDER.
-All rights reserved.
+Copyright © A World With Friends All rights reserved.